madsjulia/Mads.jl/README.md

 [MADS](http://madsjulia.github.io/Mads.jl) utilizes adaptive rules and techniques which allow the analyses to be performed efficiently with minimum user input.

-[MADS](http://madsjulia.github.io/Mads.jl) provides a series of alternative algorithms to execute various types of data- and model-based analyses.
+[MADS](http://madsjulia.github.io/Mads.jl) provides a series of alternative algorithms to execute various types of data-based and model-based analyses.

 ## Documentation